 Today, I’m more in tune with where my body and life wants to take me.

 So why am I writing this post if I don’t feel like doing anything?
-Partly because I want to stay in touch with you, and partly because I want to.
+You know, I don’t know, but here I am.

-I do work during these periods, but I work less.
+I work during these periods, but I work less.